 Pro Witch Tip: Keep your witch’s broom bristles pointed up and next to the front door to welcome good fortune into the home.

 Certain types of wood and plants have traditionally been used to make brooms for centuries.
 A professional broom maker is called a broom squire.
 Broom squires were prone to using specific native plants and trees in their area.
 Traditionally, in Germanic lands, a bundle of birch twigs was bound with willow wands around a young ash branch.
-They were also made of broom plant, heather, forsythia, hawthorn and pussy willow.
+They were also made of broom plant, heather, forsythia, hawthorn, mugwort and pussy willow.
 But writer Linda Raedisch claims it’s bad luck to make a witch’s broom out of rowan or elder.
 Elder is home to spirits including witches, goddesses, and fairies.
 Cutting one down without permission invites misfortune.

 Learning how to make a besom isn’t difficult.
 It’s best to collect the supplies from your own garden or a natural place like the forest or fields.
 Ask the plant or tree’s permission before taking a cutting.
 I recommend using branches that have already fallen to the forest floor.